 Miniature pigs are commonly infested with internal and external parasites.

-Lice and sarcoptic mange are common external parasites.
+Lice and sarcoptic mange are common external parasites in pigs.

 Sarcoptic mange: Pigs with sarcoptic mange mites are typically very itchy and have thickened crusty skin on the face and axillary (underarm) regions.
 These mites are microscopic and burrow into the skin.
 Diagnosis is made based on clinical signs, skin scrapings and response to treatment.
 The mites will infest humans, causing small areas of skin irritation.
 In people, these lesions are transient with the mites preferring their natural host, the pig.